Developing a good continuity plan means deciding upon how much data your business needs to protect, and how much time it can afford to be without it.

 Learning the difference between RPO and RTO, and setting realistic tolerances for each, is one of the most important steps you can take to ensure business continuity in the event of a data disaster.

-If you’re looking to improve, or even set, your company’s RPO and RTO tolerances, follow the link below to use our Recovery Time Calculator, or contact KeepItSafe at 888-965-9988.
+If you're looking to improve, or even set, your company's RPO and RTO tolerances, schedule a Free Demo with our representative, or contact KeepItSafe directly at 888-965-9988.

 Technical Sales Engineer, KeepItSafe